-When it comes to the care and feeding of executives for whom you’ve arranged a media interview, here are some other tips that may keep you from making some mistakes of your own.
+When it comes to the care and feeding of executives for whom you’ve arranged media interviews for, here are some other tips that may keep you from making some mistakes of your own.

 In most cases, your CEO or other exec knows their subject matter cold, and as such, you may discount the importance of adequately preparing him or her for the interview.
 Instead, do the opposite by briefing the boss with a lot of the following:

 - Background on the media outlet and the reporter, including links to some recent articles, especially those that expose a point of view.
 I also like to make it a point to see what the outlet or reporter has reported on the very morning of the interview.
 The interviewer may likely see if CEO has any of his own perspective on the matter.

 - Get the latest data.
 Make sure the numbers that are relevant to the subject are up to date and correct.

 - Brief her on the context of the story and the likely line of questions, including some that you think will logically be asked.
 And to the point above, go over answers to questions that may come out of left field.